 - Regular to Special/Vet – ‘A-frame down, spreads and doubles out’

-- New jump height goes up to 22 or 26 (in Regular, Special, and Vet) – ‘Table up’
+- Jump Height changes from 16" or below to above 16" (in Regular, Special, and Vet) – ‘Table up’

 - Special/Vet to Regular – ‘A-frame up, spreads and doubles in’

 - Jump height changes from above 16" to 16" or below(in Regular, Special, and Vet) – ‘Table down'

 - Call out ‘last dog this event’ when the last dog enters the ring to alert the ring crew that the event is almost over.

 - Call out that the event is over when the last dog finishes.
 This informs everyone that course build can begin.

 Because this job involves humans, it seldom goes smoothly.
 Here are some very important things to know:

 - It is not your job to chase people.
 If a handler has not checked in, just be alert when it is close to their turn.
 They may have forgotten to check in, in which case they will show up.
 Do alert the following handler they may be next.

 - As you call out who is running, second, and third, look around for those handlers and make eye contact.
 Make sure they know you know they are there.
 No one is here unless you see them, no matter what others will tell you.
 Again it is not your job to chase people.